aiven/aiven-docs/docs/products/opensearch/howto/migrate-ism-policies.md

 - Python 3.11 or higher installed
 - Ensure all data indices and the `.opendistro-ism-config` index are restored from the snapshot
-- The snapshot was restored with `include_global_state: true`
+- The snapshot was taken with `include_global_state: true`

 :::warning

 - **Snapshot must include global state**
-  Ensure the snapshot was restored with `include_global_state: true`.
-If it was restored without the global state, the ISM policy assignments are not available in the cluster metadata, and the script fails to reapply the policies.
+  Ensure the snapshot was **taken** with `include_global_state: true`.
+If the snapshot was created without the global state, the ISM policy assignments will not be available in the cluster metadata, and the script will fail to reapply the policies.

 - **Script can only be run once**
   OpenSearch clears the cluster metadata with ISM policy assignments after the policies